Hoodster/Hoodster/README.md

 I'm Jakub but friends (and others) call me Kuba.
 My routine is working as a fullstack software developer from Monday to Friday.
 On weekends I usually <del>do nothing and rest</del> study Computer Science at The Silesian University of Technology.

 ## But Kuba, what can we find here?
 Well, mostly I use GitHub for university stuff.
 Don't get me wrong.
 Most of it is horrible written and kills all good practices (do ✨Macro Assembly x64✨ HAS a good practices at all?).
-So please don't expect beatiful coding experience at my best.
+So please don't expect beautiful coding experience at my best.
 My VaLuAbLe code (**all these projects I thought I will turn into money one day**) is often set private or I have it on another platform.

 Yeah...
 I need to cleanup here definitely.